 Previous and current research

-Machine learning is advancing the state-of-the-art in image analysis more rapidly than ever before: for many problems in natural image analysis automated methods are now approaching human parity.
+Machine learning is advancing the state of the art in image analysis more rapidly than ever before: for many problems in natural image analysis, automated methods are now approaching parity with humans.
 One of the major advantages of learning-based approaches is their general applicability: tailoring to a particular problem is performed by providing suitable training data, while the core of the algorithm remains unchanged.
-To bring these methods to life scientists without computer vision expertise, we develop a toolkit for interactive learning and segmentation (ilastik).
+To bring these methods to members of the life science community without computer vision expertise, we have developed a toolkit for interactive learning and segmentation (ilastik).

 Future projects and goals

-All machine learning algorithms require user guidance at the training stage, but deep learning - the driver of the current computer vision revolution - is even more annotation-hungry.
-This problem is especially acute in biological imaging, where annotation of groundtruth data cannot easily be outsourced to non-experts and changes in experimental conditions can require retraining.
-Besides the annotation burden, the training process itself depends upon non-trivial expertise in the choice and tuning of hyper-parameters.
-Our group will develop new training strategies for convolutional neural networks which will allow for simple, ilastik-style interactive training on biological images.
-On the application side we plan to address the problem of integrating data from different imaging modalities, such as data from correlative microscopy experiments.
+All machine learning algorithms require user guidance at the training stage, but deep learning – the driver of the current computer vision revolution – is even more annotation hungry.
+This problem is especially acute in biological imaging, where annotation of ground-truth data cannot easily be outsourced to non-experts, and changes in experimental conditions can require retraining.
+Besides the annotation burden, the training process itself depends upon non-trivial expertise in the choice and tuning of hyperparameters.
+Our group is currently working on methods and training strategies that would reduce the requirements on the amount of training data, which we hope to incorporate into ilastik.
+We are also interested in creative combinations of deep learning and microscopy (Wagner, Beuttenmuelluer et al., bioRxiv 2020) and learning-based analysis of morphology.